smoeding/puppet-openssl/REFERENCE.md

 Valid values: %r{^[a-zA-Z][a-zA-Z0-9-]+[0-9]$}

-The EC curve to use for elliptic curve parameters.
+The name of the curve to use for Elliptic Curve parameters.

 ##### `refresh_interval`

 Valid values: %r{^[0-9]+(y|mo|w|d|h|mi|s)?$}

-The Refresh interval for the Diffie-Hellman parameter file.
+The Refresh interval for the parameter file.
 A new parameter file will be generated after this time.

 The value must be a number optionally followed by a time unit.
 The following units are understood: `y` for year (365 days), `mo` for